2.3.17

 CLICK ON THE LINKS BELOW

-LOVE the Copic markers with the two types of nibs on each end and that the markers are refillable.
+I absolutely adore the Copic markers, which feature two types of nibs on each end and are refillable.
 This refilling ability keeps the ink topped up in the markers to make the paper's surface more even in tone.
-There is lots of instant gratification in using markers and like the transparent colors that can go over the top of each other to create deeper tones and change the colors.
+There is a deep sense of satisfaction and love in using these markers, and I cherish the transparent colors that can go over the top of each other to create deeper tones and change the colors.

 Fading of colors using copic markers on bristol paper.